As full-time global travellers, one of the biggest issues we have always faced is finding the ideal travel shoes.

 Well, Tropicfeel are indeed a bit different and they’ve had a massive go at creating a diverse, yet durable travel shoe.

-In fact, the most recent range of Tropicfeel trainers, the Canyon, raised more than €2 million in funding from Kickstarter!
+In fact, the second Tropicfeel trainer, the Canyon, raised more than €2 million in funding from Kickstarter!

 So it’s fair to say there’s been a lot of hype about them amongst the travel community!